-In future reports, to ensure we uphold our values and our mission to be an organization that is diverse and offers equal opportunity to its internal stakeholders, we will track and report on key diversity metrics.
+The YMCA is accountable for this new strategy and the tactics it outlines for success by being reflective and learning-oriented, formally tracking the progress of DEIB and Indigenous-focused initiatives, and being transparent in our reporting on intended and unintended outcomes.
+In future reports, to ensure we uphold our values and our mission to be an organization that is diverse and offers equal opportunity to all stakeholders, we will track and report on key performance indicators and metrics.